Skip to main content

 To CreateYou Must First Have

-RecipientCustomer with kyb_status: "approved"
+RecipientCustomer with kyb_status: "active"

 DestinationRecipient